 Entrelac knitting, a form of knitting that makes a fabric of textured diamonds and triangles, can seem a little intimidating at first because of a large number of steps and different pieces that are needed to put your knit fabric together.

 For this tutorial, you'll cast on 24 stitches.
-To work entrelac in a different size, determine how many stitches you want each triangle or square to be (in this case it's 8) and multiply by how many of them you want across the row (in this case 3).
+To work entrelac in a different size, determine how many stitches you want each triangle or square to be (in this case it's eight) and multiply by how many of them you want across the row (in this case, three).

-Some instructions suggest using a particular cast-on technique (commonly the knit or cable cast ons) for entrelac, but I've tried different cast ons and don't find there's much difference, so long as you remember to cast on loosely.Continue to 2 of 5 below.
+Some instructions suggest using a particular cast-on technique—commonly the knit or cable cast ons—for entrelac.
+There isn't much difference between methods, so long as you remember to cast on loosely.Continue to 3 of 6 below.

 All entrelac knitting begins with a base of triangles; the next set of squares is worked by picking up stitches along the side and working them together with the previous stitches to form the knit fabric.